 Modern Slavery Act

-This statement is published pursuant to Section 54 of the UK Modern Slavery Act 2015 on behalf of Mourant Ozannes and its affiliated business, Mourant Ozannes Corporate Services for the financial year 31 January 2016.
+This statement is published pursuant to Section 54 of the UK Modern Slavery Act 2015 on behalf of Mourant and its affiliated business, Mourant Governance Services for the financial year 31 January 2017.

-Mourant Ozannes is a leading international law firm which has over 500 employees and which provides legal advice on the laws of the British Virgin Islands, the Cayman Islands, Guernsey and Jersey to clients across the world.
+Mourant Ozannes is a leading offshore law firm with expertise in British Virgin Islands, Cayman Islands, Guernsey and Jersey law.
 We have offices in these jurisdictions as well as London and Hong Kong.
-Our affiliated business, Mourant Ozannes Corporate Services, provides a comprehensive range of corporate administration services.
+Through our affiliated business, Mourant Governance Services, we deliver a complementary range of fiduciary, administration and governance services.

 As a provider of legal and corporate administration services, we view the risk of modern slavery within our business to be low and our supply chain to be straightforward.
 Nevertheless, we are committed to ensuring that there is no modern slavery or human trafficking in our supply chain or any part of our business.

-As part of our commitment to identify and mitigate any risk of modern slavery or human trafficking in our supply chain or any part of our business, we will engage with our suppliers to communicate to them that we expect all of our suppliers to comply with the Modern Slavery Act 2015 as well as all other relevant laws concerning the fair treatment of workers.
-We will also be reviewing our existing policies and procedures to see if any changes need to be made in light of our obligations under the Modern Slavery Act 2015, with the aim of further driving best practice amongst our suppliers.
+As part of our commitment to identify and mitigate any risk of modern slavery or human trafficking in our supply chain or any part of our business, we have engaged with our suppliers to communicate to them that we expect all of our suppliers to comply with the Modern Slavery Act 2015 as well as all other relevant laws concerning the fair treatment of workers.
+We continue to keep our policies and procedures under review to see if any changes need to be made in light of our obligations under the Modern Slavery Act 2015, with the aim of further driving best practice amongst our suppliers.